reab5555/Product-Reputation-Analyzer/README.md

   represents the total amount of user engagement (quotes + replies + retweets)
 - Influence:
   Represents the level of influence through the amount of the tweets that mention the product together with the number of the users number of followers (Average Followers Count × Tweet Count)
-- Positive Sentiment
+- Positive Sentiment:
   How much the tweets are reflecting a positive attitude toward the product (a probability number 0-1)
 - Negative Sentiment:
   How much the tweets are reflecting a negative attitude toward the product (a probability number 0-1)
-- Anticipation
+- Anticipation:
   How much the tweets represent anticipation toward the product or other features related to this product
 - Curiosity:
   How much the tweets represent curiosity
 - Surprise:
   How much the tweets represent reactions of surprise